-Screening of potential project impacts was undertaken early in the development of the project, primarily by routing and siting studies that were undertaken and described in Section 3, Alternatives.
+Screening of potential project impacts was undertaken early in the development of the project, primarily by routing and siting studies that were undertaken and described in Section 3, Alternatives, in Volume 1 and 2.

 A preliminary project description was prepared during the scoping phase and was further developed based on front-end engineering design and subsequent optimisation.